amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

 supports a number of parameterizations.
 For example, initial data might be uniform (the value is required), or linear in y (the value and its gradient are required).
-Where Amanzi supports a number of parameterized models for quantity `"model`", the available models will be listed by name, and then will be described in the subsequent section.
+Where Amanzi supports a number of parameterized models for parameter *model*, the available models will be listed by name, and then will be described in the subsequent section.
 In the manufactured example below, the specification looks as follows: